naro143/hugo-coder-portfolio/README.md

 ---------------------------
 This theme is created based on [hugo-coder](https://github.com/luizdepra/hugo-coder).
 I made it possible to tell yourself more by my change.
-Please see "FeaturesOfCoderPortfolio" in the post about the change.
+Please see [FeaturesOfCoderPortfolio](https://github.com/naro143/hugo-coder-portfolio/blob/master/exampleSite/content/posts/FeaturesOfCoderPortfolio.md) in the post about the change.
-Regarding other demo contents, it is hugo-coder's thing.
 Have questions or suggestions?
 Feel free to [open an issue on GitHub](https://github.com/naro143/hugo-coder-portfolio/issues/new) or [ask me on Twitter](https://twitter.com/naro143).

 ---------------------------